HowToGibbon/PF_exam_summary/PF_exam_summary_HS23.typ

 == Facade
 #image("images/solution_facade.jpg", width: 100%)
 Provides a simplified interface to a library, a framework, or any other complex set of classes.
+Doesn't Include much logic.

 == Pooling (Boxing)
 #pattern(